Interval annotations

 Columns

-The full (internal) representation of annotation as is follows:
+The full (internal) representation of annotation data as is follows:

 Column | Description | Default |